thinkshout/bene-project/README.md

 ## Development set-up

 This is a Drupal 8 site built using the [robo taskrunner](http://robo.li/).
-As such, it does not require separate `/project` and `~/Sites` folders.
-Install the repo directly into `~/Sites` using `git clone` and you will be ready to begin.

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).